Tomorrow's Modern Boxes

 Tomorrow's Modern Boxes is the second studio album by the English musician Thom Yorke, released on 26 September 2014.
 It was produced by Nigel Godrich, with artwork by Stanley Donwood, both of whom have long collaborated with Yorke and his band Radiohead.
-The album blends Yorke's vocals and piano playing with electronic beats and textures.
+It blends Yorke's vocals, piano and electronic beats and textures.

 Yorke released Tomorrow's Modern Boxes independently via a paid-for BitTorrent bundle.
 Yorke and Godrich criticised the streaming service Spotify, saying it did not fairly compensate new artists, and expressed their wish to give "control of internet commerce back to people who are creating the work".
 The album was downloaded over a million times within six days, and became the most downloaded legal torrent of 2014.
 By February 2015, it had been downloaded more than 4.5 million times.

 A vinyl edition was also sold from the official site.
 In December 2014, Yorke released Tomorrow's Modern Boxes on the online music shop Bandcamp alongside a new song, "Youwouldn'tlikemewhenI'mangry".
 A CD edition was released in Japan in 2015 by Hostess Entertainment.
 In 2017, it was added to streaming services including Spotify and retail editions were released worldwide by XL Recordings.
 Tomorrow's Modern Boxes received generally positive reviews and Rolling Stone named it one of the best albums of 2014.
+Yorke toured Europe and the US in 2018.

 Background

 Yorke recorded Tomorrow's Modern Boxes while his first wife, Rachel Owen, was ill with cancer.
 Yorke described it as a "very bleak period ...
 It was like a miracle that I could even bring myself to go into the studio at all."

-In 2013, Yorke contributed music to The UK Gold, a documentary about tax avoidance, including an early version of the Tomorrow's Modern Boxes track "A Brain in a Bottle".
+In 2013, Yorke contributed music to The UK Gold, a documentary about tax avoidance, including an early version of "A Brain in a Bottle".
 Before the album was announced, elements of Tomorrow's Modern Boxes were used in the soundtrack for the second version of the Polyfauna app, released on 1 September 2014.
-The app, for Android and iOS, is an "experimental collaboration" between Yorke's band Radiohead and the British digital arts studio Universal Everything.
+The app, for Android and iOS, is a collaboration between Yorke's band Radiohead and the British digital arts studio Universal Everything.